joedski/service-demo-elm/README.md

 This is the method that will typically be used when you have a library with a Native implementation, whose primary functions return Tasks which are executed by a port.

+> Note that since Native modules depend on the inner workings of the Elm Runtime, writing your own is *not* recommended!
+The one written here is for illustrative purposes only.

 The parts of this are as follows:

 - *Source*: The same as the *Source* in the Two Port Method.